FACULTY & STAFF

 Miss Dresser enjoys doing many things with family and friends, including (but not limited to) taking road trips, hiking and walking, playing pretty much any sport or game, going to baseball games, huckleberry hunting, cooking new recipes, kayaking, skiing, and swimming.
 She likes the literary character of Judah ben Hur, because of how his life was changed by the grace of Jesus.

 PRE-K & AFTERNOON ENRICHMENT

 Mrs. Hale’s love for God, sacred music, and eventual teaching vocation began in her upbringing in a close family and church community in the Lolo Valley.
 After attending Valley Christian School in Missoula, she studied education and music at Moody Bible Institute, where she met and married her husband, Kevin.

 Since graduating from Moody, Mrs. Hale has been immersed in children’s ministries – for two years at a “Shabbat School” in Chicago; “God’s Children Sing” for five years at College Church in Wheaton; and teaching beginning and intermediate flute for six years in Bedford, New Hampshire where she also taught “The Lamb’s Workshop.”
-Mrs. Hale’s favorite literary character is Sammy in Edward Lewis Wallant’s The Children at the Gate, and she tries to read The Writer’s Almanac every day.
+Mrs. Hale’s favorite literary character is Sammy in Edward Lewis Wallant’s The Children at the Gate, and she can occasionally be seen playing flute in the Bozeman Symphony Orchestra.
 She and Kevin have three children.

 A veteran teacher at Petra, Mrs. McClaflin joined our teaching staff in 2008.
 She holds a Bachelor of Music Education degree from Baldwin-Wallace University where she graduated Magna Cum Laude.
 Sarah also has teaching experience in homeschool, homeschool-cooperative, and teaching music in private and public settings.